How to Take Care of Your Winter Footwear

 Leather products need to be routinely cleaned and conditioned.
 Shoe polish makes them look shiny, but it doesn’t actually to anything to repair any damage or prevent the leather from drying out and cracking.
 Leather products all require a little upkeep, but its well worth it in the end, when you have your leather goods for years, and not just one season.

 To an extent, leather is inherently water repellent.
 Just not to the extent we’d like to think it is.
 Even if your boots are seam-sealed or have an internal membrane, the leather should still be taken care of.
 Even if they don’t leak, subjecting leather to the elements can still cause damage.
+Pre treat your leather boots with the NikWax Conditioner to prolong the life of your favorite footwear.

 For leather, you will want a cleaner, a conditioner, and a water proofing agent.
 Cleaners come in many forms—sprays, wipes, even bars like regular old body soap.
 You will also need a conditioner, which, like cleaners, come in a variety of forms.
 It is important to clean and condition leather as needed.
 Depending on how often and how frequently you wear your leather boots, this could be once every 1-3 months, or 2-3 times a year.
 Waterproofing sprays are very handy.
 Conditioners like mink oil can also double as a waterproofing agent—just always be sure the leather is clean before putting any conditioning or waterproofing agent on it.